-The Group assesses on a forward-looking basis the expected credit losses ("ECL") associated with its debt instrument assets carried at amortised cost and with the exposure arising from loan commitments and financial guarantee contracts.
-The Group recognises a loss allowance for such losses at each reporting date.
+The group assesses on a forward-looking basis the expected credit losses ('ECL') associated with its debt instrument assets carried at amortised cost and with the exposure arising from loan commitments and financial guarantee contracts.
+The group recognises a loss allowance for such losses at each reporting date.
 The measurement of ECL reflects:

-- An unbiased and probability-weighted amount that is determined by using the transition matrix methodology - The time value of money - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions
+- > An unbiased and probability-weighted amount that is determined by using the expected credit model; - > The time value of money; and - > Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions